devout27/paysley-woocommerce/paysley/readme.txt

 You can contact developer with this [link](https://paysley.com/contact/).

 == Contributors & Developers ==
-Paysley is a cloud payment solution and offers free access to its developer portal and API.
-The following people havecontributed to this plugin.
+"Paysley" is open source software and offers free access to its developer portal and API.
+The following people have contributed to this plugin.

 == Screenshots ==